Code-Institute-Submissions/milestone1_project/README.md

 ##### Proper biographies for each band member, instead of their date of births

 This links in with the dropdown's below, as each members biography was a different height, it was hard to get a common height that would make them appear correctly, javascript would again have been able to fix this, this height could have also been set to the tallest element's height.
+For this reason I exchanged the 'Bio' section to just list their dates of birth

 #### Equal Height for dropdowns